GargiChakraverty-yb/Shortify/README.md

 ```
 $ npm install
 ```
-Make a .env file and paste your MongoDB connection string Finally run on terminal:-
+Make a .env file and paste your MongoDB connection string.

+Finally run on terminal:-
 ```
 $ npm start